 In Thailand, the average International Private Medical Insurance (IPMI) premium for American expats is roughly $2,000 per year, while the average IPMI premium for families is $10,000.
 Bear in mind that this figure takes into account premiums for a wide variety of plans, coverage requirements, and ages.

-Does US health insurance work in Thailand?
+Can foreigners buy health insurance in Thailand?

-Public Health Insurance in Thailand
+Private Health Insurance in Thailand